 Hakathari – developed by the combination of words “hakatha” meaning energy and “thari” meaning stars, the programme is a standards and labelling programme for electrical appliances in the Maldives.
 The programme was launched on 16th September 2021.
 It provides consumers with a simple and clear indication of the energy-saving potential of electrical appliances, at the point of purchase.

 Financing program has been developed to increase the demand for Hakathari appliances and increase the uptake of labels into the appliance market.
-The financing scheme is designed as a list-based financing scheme which will allow for the purchase of 3, 4 and 5 star rated appliances from the list of items labelled under the Hakathari Program.
+The financing scheme is designed to compensate the incremental cost of labelled appliances for the purchaser, in a guarantee mechanism to reduce risk of non-payment in providing financing at a lower cost than the commercial financing rate.
+The financing program will allow for the purchase of 3, 4 and 5 star rated appliances from the list of items labelled under the Hakathari Program.
+These appliances can be purchased at a rate of 10% per annum.
 The financing scheme is being implemented by Maldives Islamic Bank (MIB)

 Certified Energy Auditor Training